Talent/Production

 Jim Nantz, a member of the Sports Broadcasting Hall of Fame and the youngest to ever be inducted into both the Pro Football and Naismith Memorial Basketball Hall of Fame, is a three time Emmy Award-winner and five time National Sportscaster the Year since joining CBS in 1985.

 Nantz has been the lead play-by-play voice for THE NFL ON CBS since 2004.
 For 13 seasons, Nantz teamed with Phil Simms and since 2017, Nantz has teamed with Tony Romo as the lead NFL announce team calling the Network’s top game each week.
-In 2021, Nantz called his sixth Super Bowl - Super Bowl LV from Tampa, Fla.
+In 2024, Nantz called his seventh Super Bowl - Super Bowl LVIII from Las Vegas.
 In addition, from 2014–18, Nantz called the NFL Thursday Night Football games and from 1998–2003, he anchored the Network’s NFL pre-game show, THE NFL TODAY.

 2023 marked Nantz’s final season covering NCAA Division I Men’s Basketball.
 Nantz has called play-by-play on more network broadcasts of the Final Four and Championship game than any other announcer in the tournament’s history.
 From 1986-90, he served as host of CBS’s coverage of the NCAA Tournament and Final Four.
 He took over as lead play-by-play announcer for college basketball in 1990 where he was teamed with Billy Packer.
 Since 2015, Nantz has teamed with Bill Raftery and Grant Hill to call regular-season and NCAA Tournament basketball games.